preeves-splunk/pla1750b/module_1/Module 1 Ingest Actions.md

 ![Splunk Cloud ingest actions with the + Add Rule button and Set Index rule highlighted in red](https://github.com/preeves-splunk/pla1750b/blob/v1/module_1/4_3.png?raw=true)

-7. Configure the rule to re-route the OneDrive data to the `storage_services` index by setting hte following fields:
+7. Configure the rule to re-route the OneDrive data to the `storage_services` index by setting the following fields:
 	- **Condition:** `Regex`
 	- **Regular Expression:** `("Workload": "OneDrive")}$`
 	- **Set index as:** `storage_services`